-Dementia is caused by damage to nerve cells in the brain, which interferes with their ability to communicate with each other.
-Dementia manifests differently in different people depending on the area of the brain that is affected.
+Dementia is caused by damage in the brain that interferes with nerve cells' ability to communicate with each other.

-- Alzheimer's disease: is the most common cause of dementia in people aged over 65 years.
-The cause of Alzheimer's disease isn't known but abnormal protein formations, known as plaques (beta-amyloid) and tangles (tau protein), are often found in the brains of people with Alzheimer's disease
+- Alzheimer's disease: the most common form of dementia in people aged over 65 years.
+Abnormal protein formations, known as plaques and tangles, are often found in the brains of people with Alzheimer's disease

-- Vascular dementia: is the second most common type of dementia.
-It occurs as a result of damage to the blood vessels in the brain, which can be caused by stroke
+- Vascular dementia: the result of damage to the blood vessels in the brain, which can be caused by stroke

-- Lewy body dementia: is characterised by the presence in the brain of abnormal clumps of protein called Lewy bodies.
+- Lewy body dementia: presence of abnormal clumps of protein called Lewy bodies in parts of the brain involved in thinking, memory and movement.
 Lewy bodies are also found in the brains of people with Alzheimer's disease and Parkinson's disease

-- Frontotemporal dementia: is a group of diseases in which there is degeneration of nerve cells in areas of the brain that are associated with personality, behaviour, and language
+- Frontotemporal dementia: degeneration of nerve cells in areas of the brain that are associated with personality, behaviour, and language

-- Mixed dementia: is a combination of Alzheimer's disease, vascular dementia, and Lewy body dementia
+- Mixed dementia: a combination of Alzheimer's disease, vascular dementia, and Lewy body dementia

-- Dementia associated with traumatic brain injury or disorders including Parkinson’s disease, Huntington’s disease and Creutzfeldt-Jakob disease.
+- Dementia associated with traumatic brain injury (notably, repeated concussions) or disorders including Parkinson’s disease, Huntington’s disease and Creutzfeldt-Jakob disease.

 Different types of dementia or dementia-like symptoms that can be reversed with treatment include: